florianperrenet/zenbrowsing/README.md

 # zenbrowsing
-Chrome extension that removes distractions on certain sites:
+Chrome extension that removes distractions on the following sites:
 - youtube.com
 	- recommended and related videos